-So, in the end, I decided not to publish a gift guide this year.
+So, in the end, I decided not to publish gift guides anymore.
 I don’t know what the people you love would want for Christmas.
 I have no idea what the perfect gift for your Mom or your boyfriend would be because I do not know them.
-But I do have one suggestion for you.

-Instead of getting inspired by endless gift guides take a moment and think about every person you want to give a gift for Christmas.
+Instead of relying on gift guides compiled by bloggers, take a moment and think about every person you want to give a gift for Christmas.
 Recall conversations you had or experiences you shared.
 Christmas is not about budgets or stereotypes, it’s not even about the presents, but about the people we love.
-Don’t listen to all those gift guides, but rather spend more time listening to the people you love.

-You still have 21 days left to find the perfect gift.
-So, if you don’t have an idea yet, call your Mom, go for a drink with your best friend or write down things you associate with the person you want to make a present to.
+If you don’t have an idea what to give your friend or family for Christmas, call your Mom, go for a drink with your best friend or write down things you associate with the person you want to make a present to.
 That’s where you will find all the inspiration you need.

 Add a personal note or letter